ClaireLee22/Image-Classifier-Application/README.md

 Transfer learning project [AI Programming with Python Nanodegree]

 ## Projcet Overview
-Use pretrained model, vgg16, to train an image classifier to recognize different species of flowers.
+Use vgg16 pretrained model to train an image classifier to recognize different species of flowers.

 ## Getting Started
 ### Prerequisites